Gabe Vincent NBA Playoffs Player Props: Heat vs. Celtics

-The Miami Heat, Gabe Vincent included, square off versus the Boston Celtics at 8:30 PM ET on Wednesday in the 2023 NBA Playoffs.
+The Miami Heat, Gabe Vincent included, will play at 8:30 PM on Friday versus the Boston Celtics in the 2023 NBA Playoffs.

-In this article we will break down Vincent's prop bets, using stats to help you make good selections.
+If you'd like to make predictions on Vincent's performance, we break down his available prop bets, using stats and trends, below.

 Gabe Vincent Prop Bets vs. the Celtics